MA in Research Methodology

 - A formal leave of absence may be granted upon request and the approval of the Graduate School's Associate Dean.

-A thesis is required in the major area of research methodology.
+Thesis: A thesis, if completed, is required in the major area of research methodology.
+See Thesis Forms.

 - August 1 for December conferral